top of page

 Research at the Archive

-The Finding Guides for these major collections are descriptive accounts of the official archive of the Franciscan Friars and the California missions.
+The Finding Guides for these major collections comprise the official archive of the Franciscan Friars and the California missions.

-This archive had its inception during the months when Joseph de Gálvez and Fray Junípero Serra planned the exploration of Alta California in 1768.
+These collections had their inception during the months when Joseph de Gálvez and Fray Junípero Serra planned the exploration of Alta California in 1768.
 The original archive remained in Serra's hands until his death in 1784.
-It was passed on to succeeding Presidentes of the mission system.
+It was passed on to succeeding presidentes of the mission system.
+In 1833, Fray Narciso Durán, then-president, moved from Mission San José to Santa Bárbara.
+The documents remained at Santa Bárbara ever since.
 As friars elsewhere confronted mission secularization and confiscation in the 19th century, they sent their missions' historical documents and materials to Mission Santa Bárbara, which has remained in the hands of the Franciscans from its founding in 1786 until the present day.

 The materials should be considered original manuscripts in Spanish, unless noted otherwise.
 These finding guides are the lifelong work and creation of historian and archivist, Fr.
 Maynard Geiger, O.F.M., Ph.D.